seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Who cannot feel nor see the rain, being in't,
 Knows neither wet nor dry.
 If that you were
 The ground-piece of some painter, I would buy you
-T' instruct me 'gainst a capital grief indeed--
+T' instruct me 'gainst a capital grief indeed -
 Such heart-pierc'd demonstration!
 But alas,
 Being a natural sister of our sex,
 Your sorrow beats so ardently upon me